Athea: History

+Evidence of ancient settlement in the area includes a number of ringfort and holy well sites in the townlands of Athea Upper, Templeathea and Gortnagross.
+There is a Mass rock to the east of the village.
+The Catholic church in Athea, Saint Bartholomew's church, was built in 1832.

+An ancient sliotar (hurling ball) was found in a bog and acquired by the National Museum in 1954.
+One of three such sliotars found in West Limerick, estimates suggest that the Athea ball dates to at least the 17th century.

+A replica of a forge, formerly located in Athea, has been built in Bunratty Folk Park in County Clare.

 Built heritage

-Colbert Street and Dalton Street are the main streets in the village.
-St. Bartholomew's Church is located on Colbert Street and the village has two graveyards, Holy Cross on the outskirts of the village and The "Old Graveyard" in Templeathea just over a mile away.

 Con Colbert Memorial Hall

 Opened in January 1974 by Erskine Hamilton Childers, Con Colbert Memorial Hall is named after one of the executed leaders of the 1916 Easter Rising.

-The hall is used for meetings, sports events and other gatherings.
-Since its opening, it has been extended to incorporate a sports complex.
-The cost of this renovation neared €1 million and despite charity donations, government grants and other fundraising efforts, the community hall committee is still faced with a large (if decreasing) debt.
+There is also a plaque and a bronze bust of Con Colbert in the grounds of the hall.
+Both were unveiled, by members of Colbert's extended family, in 2015.

 John Paul II Footbridge

 Athea's only pedestrian bridge was opened by Donal Murray, Bishop of Limerick, in 2005.
 The bridge is located next to the existing road bridge at the eastern end of the main street.
 It had been proposed for years for the local school pupils who were crossing the busy road bridge and was seen as a health and safety hazard sharing the bridge with cars.
-The bridge is 2m wide and 11m long.
-It was commissioned by Athea Community Council Ltd. who raised €260,000.
-The debt was reduced to €27,000 by the "Lucky Numbers" drawings, held Saturday nights.
+The bridge is 2 m wide and 11 m long.

 St. Bartholomew's Church

 St. Bartholomew's Roman Catholic Church is located on the main street and was built in 1832.
 It underwent renovations in 1862 and 1980s.
-The church spire can be seen from all approach roads to the village.

-Monuments
+Athea Carnegie Library

+Athea's Carnegie library is one of the best-preserved Carnegie library's in Ireland and was featured on a postal stamp released to mark the centenary of the death of Andrew Carnegie.
+It was built in 1917 to designs by Richard Caulfield Orpen.
+It is no longer used as a library, but was renovated to be a public-use community space.

+Goold monument

-The Goold Monument, located in Upper Athea commemorates James Goold, a landlord who, at the time of the Great Famine refused to evict tenants who couldn't pay rent.
+A monument, located in Upper Athea, commemorates James Goold.
+Goold was a landlord who, at the time of the Great Famine, refused to evict tenants who couldn't pay rent.
 Dated to 1863, the monument comprises a 4 m high Celtic cross which stands just off the road to Listowel.

+"The feet"

-The Olympic Statue, colloquially called "the feet" is a monument in The Square commemorating two Irish olympic medalists who were originally from Athea - Tim Ahearne and Dan Ahearne.
+Another statue, colloquially called "the feet", is a monument in The Square commemorating two Irish olympic medalists who were originally from Athea – Tim Ahearne and Dan Ahearne.
 Tim Ahearne won gold in the triple jump in the 1908 Olympics, while his younger brother Dan Ahearne is known for setting a world record in 1909.
 The sculpture depicts two golden feet with wings spread out.